-On Friday, 14 February 2020, DeZIM held its second international expert workshop in Berlin, as part of the Cross-Migration project.
-The previous meeting in June 2019, focused on DeZIM’s work package on migration infrastructures in general, that is to say, infrastructures that facilitate and mediate migration.
-In this second meeting, experts zoomed in on the digital aspect of migration infrastructures.
+On Friday, 14 February 2020, DeZIM held expert consultations in Berlin, as part of the Cross-Migration project.
+A meeting in June 2019 had focused on DeZIM’s work package on migration infrastructures in general, that is to say, infrastructures that facilitate and mediate migration.
+At the consultations in February, experts zoomed in on the digital aspect of migration infrastructures.

 Finally, the experts discussed different research methods and respective ethical concerns reaching from the use of big data from Google or Facebook to traditional qualitative and quantitative data collection and ethnographic approaches.
 The experts discussed that it is particularly important to think of data protection and privacy issues and to have in mind the power hierarchies between mostly privileged researchers from the Global North and vulnerable groups such as forcibly displaced persons.